Separation Distress

 Planned training departures

-Keep interactions low key with your dog for 15 minutes prior to departure.
+Keep interactions low key with your dog for 15 minutes prior to departure, but don't ignore them.
 A few long slow pats prior to departure may help.
-Avoid high arousal games, rough play etc.
+Avoid high arousal games, rough play etc. Remember gentle and casual interactions.

-Only repeat the planned training departures when the dog is calm; do not do more than 3 in a row.
+Only repeat the planned training departures when the dog is calm.

 Initial progress will probably be slow and will take time before the dog can be left for longer periods of time.

-The dog must be calm both when you depart and when your return for this training to be successful.
+The dog must be calm both when you depart and when you return for this training to be successful.

 I use an app available only on iOS called Bark'n mad.
-It monitors audio ad presents it in an easy to read graph when you return.
+It monitors audio and presents it in an easy to read graph when you return.
 I also use and recommend monitoring from a distance using IP cameras.
-Mine are dlink brand.
+Mine are dLink and Ring Stick Up camera brands.

 Reference list and helpful books that you may wish to invest in.